 Get The Milestone Tracker App

 In a recent survey of millennial parents of young children, developmental milestones were at the very top of the list of topics they want more information about.
 If you are are in that same boat- you will love the CDC’s free Milestone Tracker app!
 It helps parents know what milestones to expect as well as fun and easy tips and activities to support their children’s development from 2 months of age through 5 years of age.
 When you know what to look for, it makes it easy to act early and get any treatment your child may need.

 The Milestone Tracker app has 27 Milestone Checklists for various ages.
 It also has advice on when to act early, tips and activities and a milestone summary.
 You can learn about the Milestone Tracker App how to download it at the CDC website.

 What should I do if I notice a developmental delay?

 Don’t panic.
-If you have concerns that your child may not be meeting toddler milestones or be having developmental delays, it is important to contact their care provider or contact a developmental and behavioral pediatrician or pediatric neurologist.
+It is ok for toddlers to do things at different times.
+However, if you have concerns that your child may not be meeting toddler milestones or be having developmental delays, it is important to contact their care provider or contact a developmental and behavioral pediatrician or pediatric neurologist.
 Also, it is important to have your child seen by a specialist immediately if you notice your child is regressing.
 For example, if you start to notice your child is unable to do things they were able to do in the past.
 The sooner your child is diagnosed if they are developmentally delayed, the better.
+Early interventions tend to have excellent results.
 Here’s a helpful check-list and step by step guide to get you started.